Gallai-Ramsey numbers of odd cycles: Proof of Theorem

-Consider a Gallai partition of $G \setminus T$ with the minimum number of parts $t$ and let $H_{1}, \dots, H_{t}$ be the parts of the partition where $|H_{1}| \geq |H_{2}| \geq \dots \geq |H_{t}|$, say with $|H_{1}| = s$.
-Certainly $s \geq 2$ because otherwise $G \setminus T$ would be a $2$-coloring of order at least $n \geq 6.5\ell$, producing the desired monochromatic cycle by Theorem~\ref{Thm:2-color}.
+producing the desired monochromatic cycle by Theorem~\ref{Thm:2-color}.
 Without loss of generality, suppose red (color $1$) and blue (color $2$) are the two colors appearing on edges between parts in the Gallai partition.
-Note that the choice of $t$ to be minimum implies that both red and blue are either connected or absent in the reduced graph so in particular, every part has red edges to at least one other part and blue edges to at least one other part.
+Note that the choice of $t$ to be minimum implies that both red and blue are either connected or absent in the reduced graph so in particular, every part has red edges to at least one other part and blue edges to at least one other part (note that if $t = 2$, there would necessarily be only one such color).